-London city breaks will whisk you away to some of the world’s most famous landmarks and historical attractions.
+London weekend breaks will whisk you away to some of the world’s most famous landmarks and historical attractions.
 From Buckingham Palace and Tower Bridge to the West End and the London Eye, you’ll be captivated by the iconic features which make this city so mesmerising.
 Attracting over 30 million tourists each year, London is renowned for its quirky villages and thriving financial industry.
 Just one walk through the town is enough to understand why ‘The Big Smoke’ is regarded as the capital of capitals.

 London is the perfect city break destination, both contemporary and steeped in history, to enjoy a unique blend of culture, art, and shopping.
 Head up the Shard for a rooftop cocktail, shop ‘til you drop on Oxford Street, or enjoy an in-depth history lesson whilst exploring Trafalgar Square and Westminster Abbey.

 Although it’s a prominent place, London can still be explored on foot.
 If you have a lot of ground to cover, The London Underground (known as the tube) will take you to where you need to be in no time at all.
 With over 250 tube stations located across the city, you’ll never have to walk too far to hop on a train.

 With over 2000 years of history behind it, London is home to more landmarks than any other city in the world.
 For a peek at the most iconic sights, take the tube to Westminster and witness Big Ben and the Houses of Parliament.
 Wander over to Westminster Abbey and take in the incredible architecture as you learn about the kings and queens that have stepped foot in this building.